sashimii/pearled-essay-template/TEMPLATE.md

 # pearled-essay-template
 An essay template for pearled silly billies on Civcraft.

 Feel free to do whatever you want with this.
+Anyone may edit this to their specifications.

 ------------------------